Tell Us What You Think

 - "Design Week, 15/03/2013 - 'Call for Action over Huge Backward Step in Design Teaching' (Peter Cleak)

 - "Being a student at different art schools with different approaches to teaching art I came to the conclusion that the main point of art school is endless motivation.
 If you are already ata rt school, that means that you are somehow an artist, therefore, the purpose of your education is in developing what you have, what nature gave you, maybe what people call talent.
-Another thing is challenging: art school should creat a competitive and challenging atmoshpere, in which strving for the excellence should be every day normal process.
-Encouraging students to think out of the box, making them believe in themselves and the power of their imagination, thats the point of art school, in my opinion."
+Another thing is challenging: art school should create a competitive and challenging atmoshpere, in which strving for the excellence should be every day normal process.
+Encouraging students to think out of the box, making them believe in themselves and the power of their imagination, that's the point of art school, in my opinion."
 (Asya)

 - "The Alphabetalog.
 An anti-manifesto by Design Academy Eindhoven formulates a possible ABC of design teaching."
 This issue of Abitare is devoted to thinking about the future of design schools.
 (Dr Jo Wheeler)